How to configure the External Security Log Server on Locally Managed SMB appliances

 - Go to the Logs & Monitoring tab - in the left pane, click on Log Servers

 - In the "External Security Log Server - not configured" line, click on Configure...

 - Enter the IP address of the Security Management Server / Domain Management Server.

 - Enter the SIC password.

 A message should appear in SmartDashboard that SIC was established with the appliance.

 Install database (go to File menu - click on Install database)

 Connect with SmartView Tracker to the Security Management Server / Domain Management Server and verify that logs are received from the appliance.

-If the connection between the GW and the MGMT Server does not succedded, we may get the following error on the GW:
+If the connection between the Gateway and the Management Server does not succeed, you may get the following error on the Gateway:

 Unable to connect to Log Server.
 Exit Code 1